 That means that I will schedule this blog post to go live Tuesday or Wednesday in order to capture as many eyeballs as possible amongst my social networks.
 Publishing content at an ideal time often yields ideal engagement, so I need to be conscious of this when publishing.

 In addition to getting timing right with posting, it is also imperative that each time I publish a post that I syndicate it to all of my relevant social networks in order to drive new visitors to my site.
 This also helps me achieve search rankings, especially when posting to Google Plus.

-Side Note: I just completed a study of just how important Google+ is for search rankings and the results are staggering.
-While I am waiting to promote this study for a few weeks, you can view the full Google+ Search Rankings Report by clicking on the book cover to the right.
+Side Note: In 2013, I did a study about just how important Google+ is for search rankings and the results were staggering.
+Also check out the full Google+ Search Rankings Report by clicking on the book cover to the right.

 If you are trying to establish your site as an authority, you need to be active on social media for your content to be found.
 The first step to discovery is posting to your own social networks each time you create a new piece of content.

 But I’m not always near a computer at the time that a post goes live, and sometimes I simply forget to promote my new post to Twitter or Google+.
 Other times I’m just so relieved to get the post done that I don’t even think to promote.
 Regardless of the situation, I realized long ago that I need to automate the way I promote content on my social networks.

 Fortunately, there are literally hundreds of solutions available for automatically promoting your blog posts to social media networks, with social media auto posting being a high area for innovation in recent years.

 Social Media Auto Posting – Which Service is Best?

 I started off years ago using a service called Twitterfeed to post directly from my RSS feed to my Twitter account.
 It worked well for many years (so well that I never had to look elsewhere until 2013).
 Twitterfeed closed its doors in October 2016.